 I spent years in the startup world.
 Small teams building big things.
 I thought I knew mobile when I started work at one of the largest independent app development companies.
-Problem is everyone else there did too.
+The problem is everyone else there did too.
 So when they asked about other specialties, I mentioned my knowledge of Scrum.

 Book knowledge doesn’t always equate to coaching skills.